micro-lc/micro-lc.github.io/docs/micro-lc/core_configuration.md

 - _type_: string;
 - _required_: `true`;
-- _description_: disclaimer showed to the user, generally used to inform them about the cookies that will be used.
+- _description_: disclaimer showed to the users, generally used to inform them about the cookies that will be used.

 ### gtmId